Smart Money People Logo

 5. Review your contracts and subscriptions

 Review your contracts and subscriptions every three to six months.
-Just take an hour or two to go through all of your outgoings.
+Just take an hour or two to go through all your outgoings.
 Check if there’s an opportunity to change or cancel some of your recurring costs.
 If you’re out of contract for broadband or your mobile phone, you can probably make a saving.
 Many of us have subscriptions we’ve been meaning to cancel for ages – just bite the bullet and get it done.

 6. Shift your debt to 0%

 Interest free balance transfers aren’t as easy to come by as they once were.
 But you may still be able to cut the cost of your debt by shifting your balance from an interest incurring card to a 0% one.
-Check your eligibility before you apply, so that you don’t get stung by a declined application, as this can make it harder to get credit.
+Check your eligibility before you apply, so that you don’t get stung by a declined application, as this can make it harder to get credit in the future.
 And close your existing credit card once you’ve made the transfer because it’s too easy to rack up a balance again.

 7. Get (re)mortgage fit